 Each year, the Plan commissions an actuary to assess the financial strength of the Plan.
 The actuary compares the value of future benefits to the value of the Plan's assets.
 As prescribed by accounting standards, the actuary uses a valuation method different than fair value to determine the value of the Plan's assets.
 It differs in that the actuarial value of assets spreads investment gains and losses over a five-year period to smooth out market volatility.
-For fiscal year 2021, the consulting actuary reports the Plan's actuarial liability was \$2.76 billion and the actuarial value of assets was \$1.23 billion.
-For fiscal year 2020, the Plan's actuarial liability was \$2.74 billion, and the actuarial value of assets was \$1.18 billion.
+For fiscal year 2022, the consulting actuary reports the Plan's actuarial liability was \$2.79 billion and the actuarial value of assets was \$1.24 billion.
+For fiscal year 2021, the Plan's actuarial liability was \$2.76 billion, and the actuarial value of assets was \$1.23 billion.

 The ratio of the assets to actuarial liabilities is termed the funded ratio and represents the percentage of assets available to pay the future benefits.
-The funded ratio, measured using the actuarial value of assets, which reflects smoothing of the investment gains and losses over a five-year period, increased to 44.5% in 2021 from 43.0% in 2020.
-The unfunded liability decreased to \$1.53 billion at December 31, 2021 from \$1.56 billion at December 31, 2020.
-Because the ratio of the increase in actuarial value of assets to the increase in actuarial lability is greater than the funded ratio of 2020, the Plan's funded ratio went up in 2021.
-If not for favorable investment experience, the increase in unfunded liability would have been even greater.
+The funded ratio, measured using the actuarial value of assets, which reflects smoothing of the investment gains and losses over a five-year period, remained at 44.5%, the same as the prior year.
+The unfunded liability increased to \$1.55 billion at December 31, 2022 from \$1.53 billion at December 31, 2021.
+The increase in actuarial liabilities was less than expected in an amount proportional to the increase in actuarial value of assets that was less than expected such that the funded ratio stayed essentially the same.
+We expect the funded ratio to decrease over the next four years as deferred investment losses are realized.